cake-build/website/input/blog/2021-04-13-cake-support-in-renovate.md

 [WhiteSource Renovate][renovate] is a solution for automating dependency updates in software projects which works (among others) hosted in GitHub (much like dependabot does).

-In the new [version 24.114.0][cake-in-renovate-release] renovate added support for Cake files!
+In the new [version 24.114.0][cake-in-renovate-release] Renovate added support for Cake files!

 So, as of now it is possible to have pull requests automatically created to update `#addin`, `#tool` and `#module` references in Cake files.